Dia leads Belmont against Evansville after 25-point game - WTOP News

 Nashville, Tennessee; Sunday, 5 p.m.
 EST

-BOTTOM LINE: Belmont hosts the Evansville Purple Aces after Malik Dia scored 25 points in Belmont’s 83-61 win against the Murray State Racers.
+BOTTOM LINE: Belmont hosts the Evansville Purple Aces after Malik Dia scored 25 points in Belmont’s 83-61 victory against the Murray State Racers.

-The Bruins are 11-2 in home games.
-Belmont has a 2-0 record in one-possession games.
+The Bruins have gone 11-2 in home games.
+Belmont ranks third in the MVC with 15.1 assists per game led by Ja’Kobi Gillespie averaging 4.2.

-The Purple Aces are 6-13 in MVC play.
-Evansville has a 4-2 record in games decided by 3 points or fewer.
+Belmont makes 47.6% of its shots from the field this season, which is 3.4 percentage points higher than Evansville has allowed to its opponents (44.2%).
+Evansville has shot at a 45.6% rate from the field this season, the same as opponents of Belmont have averaged.

-Belmont scores 78.0 points per game, 4.2 more points than the 73.8 Evansville gives up.
-Evansville has shot at a 45.6% clip from the field this season, the same as opponents of Belmont have averaged.
+The Bruins and Purple Aces face off Sunday for the first time in MVC play this season.

-TOP PERFORMERS: Ja’Kobi Gillespie is averaging 17.5 points, 4.2 assists and 2.3 steals for the Bruins.
-Dia is averaging 17.1 points over the last 10 games for Belmont.
+TOP PERFORMERS: Gillespie is scoring 17.5 points per game with 3.6 rebounds and 4.2 assists for the Bruins.
+Dia is averaging 17.1 points and 6.3 rebounds while shooting 42.9% over the last 10 games for Belmont.

 Ben Humrichous is averaging 15.2 points for the Purple Aces.
-Gage Bobe is averaging 1.5 made 3-pointers over the last 10 games for Evansville.
+Yacine Toumi is averaging 10.4 points over the last 10 games for Evansville.

 LAST 10 GAMES: Bruins: 7-3, averaging 79.3 points, 35.0 rebounds, 15.3 assists, 7.1 steals and 3.3 blocks per game while shooting 47.2% from the field.
 Their opponents have averaged 72.3 points per game.